rythmengine/rythm-doc/en/feature.md

 * **Include directive**: Including other template content in place at parsing time, and reuse internal tags defined in the including template.
 * **Java Extension**: A mechanism to attach new methods to Java types in expression evaluation

-### Security
+### [security]Security

 By default Rythm runs template without any restriction, this is good as long as the template code is under the control of the project.
 However, when you want to accept and execute template source code from untrusted source, e.g. end user input, you need to make sure the code won't break through your environment.

-Rythm provides a restricted environment named "Substitute Mode" to alleviate the security concern raised when you needs to process templates coming from untrusted source.
+Rythm provides a restricted environment named "Substitute Mode" to removed the security concern raised when you needs to process templates coming from untrusted source.
 Note this mode is a very restricted and most features are tailored due to security concern, name a few of them: _Expression Evaluation_, _Scripting_ and _Free style looping_.
 All these means you have absolute security to run whatever templates without worrying about your system get broken.
 To render templates in "Substitute Mode" simply use `substitute` instead of `render` API:

 ```java
 String s = Rythm.substitute(unTrustedTemplate, ...)